Updated February 2023

 Why is my Google review not showing up?
 If that's a question you've been asking, you're not alone.
-Even though your customers swear they've written you a review, nothing shows up on your Google My Business profile.
+Even though your customers swear they've written you a review, nothing shows up on your Google Business Profile.

 Largely, explaining missing user reviews comes down to one of two things: problems with your Google listing itself or an issue with the review content.